kimadeline/blog/content/posts/redwoodjs-azure-postgresql.md

 - Make sure you have the [prerequisites](#prerequisites) within reach
 - [Create and configure](#create-and-configure-the-resource) the resource on Azure
 - [Set up](#set-up-the-database) the database
-- Pass the [`psql` connection string](#pass-the-connection-string-to-the-deploy-target) to the deploy target
+- Pass the [connection string](#pass-the-connection-string-to-the-deploy-target) to the deploy target

-So let's get started and plug a Postgres database hosted on Azure into our Redwood app 🔌
+So let's get started, and plug a Postgres database hosted on Azure into our Redwood app ⚡

 ## Prerequisites